akka/alpakka/docs/src/main/paradox/cassandra.md

 Java
 : @@snip [snip](/cassandra/src/test/java/docs/javadsl/CassandraSourceTest.java) { #run-source }

 Here we used a basic sink to complete the stream by collecting all of the stream elements to a collection.
 The power of streams comes from building larger data pipelines which leverage backpressure to ensure efficient flow control.
-Feel free to edit the example code and build @extref[more advanced stream topologies](akka-docs:stream/stream-introduction.html).
+Feel free to edit the example code and build @extref:[more advanced stream topologies](akka:stream/stream-introduction.html).

 ## Flow with passthrough